Singapore

 • Where do locals eat in Singapore?

-Hawker centres are still the default answer.
+Hawker centers are still the default answer.
 Maxwell, Old Airport Road, Tekka, and Tiong Bahru all attract large local crowds.
-Long queues are often a better recommendation than online rankings.
+Long lines are often a better recommendation than online rankings.

 • What are some must-try local dishes in Singapore?